certicky/crowdsourced-geotracker/README.md

 # Crowdsourced GeoTracker

-Crowdsourced GeoTracker is an open-source project that allows the public to **easily report and track the geolocation of anyone** or anything they spot outside, using a mobile app or web frontend.
+Crowdsourced GeoTracker is an open-source project that allows the public to **easily report and track the geolocation of anyone** or anything they spot outside.

 The project can be configured to track all kinds of things - here are a few examples: